jtalborough/roosterbots-site/content/about.md

 draft: false
 ---

-# About RoosterBots
+# About RoosterBots FTC #31669

-We are the RoosterBots, a FIRST Tech Challenge team from West Virginia dedicated to excellence in robotics, engineering, and community outreach.
+We are the RoosterBots, FIRST Tech Challenge Team #31669 from Lost River Valley, West Virginia.
+Competing in the Chesapeake Region, we are dedicated to excellence in robotics, engineering, and community outreach.

 ## Our Mission